Camping at Troytown Farm on St Agnes, Isles of Scilly offers a holiday experience like no other.

 You then reach Troytown Farm and the campsite on the far western side of the island.

 The site is based around more small fields which snug tightly to the coastline.
-What you see before you is a constellation of uninhabited Islands and the Bishop’s Rock Lighthouse in the distance.
-Beyond them there’s the vast nothingness of the Atlantic Ocean.
+What you see before you is a constellation of Islands.
+There is also the Bishop’s Rock Lighthouse to the West and then there’s the vast nothingness of the Atlantic Ocean.

 Of course you are not alone.
 This is a popular campsite.
 But the constant presence of the sea and the vast panorama in front of you gives everyone a sense of space and peace.
 All campers seem united in the sheer wonderment of what they see in front of them.